Tidewater Region

 Tidewater is a region in the Atlantic Plains of the United States located east of the Atlantic Seaboard fall line (the natural border where the tidewater meets with the Piedmont region) and north of the Deep South.
 The term "tidewater" can be applied to any region where water levels are affected by the tide.
 Still, culturally and historically, the Tidewater region refers most commonly to the low-lying plains of southeastern Virginia (known as the coastal plain or Tidewater Virginia), eastern Maryland, the Eastern Shore, and the Chesapeake Bay.
-It can also encompass Delaware, the remainder of the Delmarva Peninsula, and Northeastern North Carolina.
+It can also encompass Delaware, the remainder of the Delmarva Peninsula, and northeastern North Carolina.

 The cultural Tidewater region got its name from the effects of changing ocean tides on local rivers, sounds, and shorelines.
-The area has a centuries-old cultural heritage that sets itself apart from the adjacent inland parts of the United States, especially concerning its distinctive dialects of English, which are gradually disappearing, along with its islands and its receding shoreline.
+The area has a millennia-old cultural heritage that sets itself apart from the adjacent inland parts of the United States, especially concerning its distinctive dialects of English, which are gradually disappearing, along with its islands, indigenous population and its receding shoreline.

 History

 Indigenous populations

-Most Native Americans in the Tidewater region were Algonkian-speaking tribes who lived from the fall line eastward to the Chesapeake Bay and south to the Albemarle and Pamlico Sounds.
+Most Native Americans in the Tidewater region were various Algonquian polities including various member nations of the Powhatan Confederacy alongside nations such as the Doeg, Piscataway, Nacotchtank, Tockwogh and the Chickahominy.
+Algonquians generally lived from the fall line eastward to the Chesapeake Bay and south to the Albemarle and Pamlico Sounds.
 From north to south, they inhabited the area from the Potomac River in Maryland to the Neuse River in North Carolina.
-Two tribes, the Accomac and the Accohanoc, also Algonkian-speaking, lived on the Eastern Shore.
-John Smith's region map, which has been deemed quite accurate compared to modern maps, shows about 200 villages with king's house symbols indicating tribal capitals.
-The Algonkian tribes in the Tidewater region were occasionally at war between themselves and with tribes to the north and west, and they were enemies with Siouan tribes west of the fall line in the Piedmont region.
-To the south were Iroquoian-speaking tribes.
+Two nations, the Accomac and the Accohanoc, also Algonquians, lived on the Eastern Shore.
+John Smith's map of the region, which has been deemed quite accurate compared to some modern maps, showing about 200 towns with king's house symbols indicating capitals.
+The Powhatan Confederacy in the Tidewater region was occasionally at war with their neighbors, and they were enemies with the Monacans and Manahoac west of the fall line in the Piedmont region.
+To the north were the Susquehannock and Massawomeck.
+To the south were the Tuscarora, Nottoway and Meherrin alongside other hostile Algonquian nations such as the Weapemeoc and Chowanoc.